 A Junction of the Panhandle & Santa Fe Railway Along the New Mexico Border

-Both lines remain very active, owned by Santa Fe successor BNSF.
+Both lines remain very active, owned by Santa Fe successor Burlington Northern Santa Fe (BNSF).

 Above: Looking east at Farwell, the two rail lines diverge.
 The near track is curving to the southeast toward Lubbock.
 The far track is the double track main line to Amarillo.
 It's not likely that a manned tower ever existed at Farwell.
 Instead, judging by the late date of its installation and the high traffic volume on the Santa Fe main line, the interlocker was very likely automatic.
 Automatic interlockers had been authorized in Texas since an installation at Lubbock in 1931.
 (Jim King photo c.2002) Below: The triangular junction at Farwell is readily apparent in this Google Earth image.
 The lower left leg proceeds to Clovis, New Mexico (~ 10 miles) and beyond as part of the Belen Cutoff.
 The upper right leg is the double track main line to Amarillo.
 At lower right is the track to Lubbock.
 The purpose of the visible connecting track between the Amarillo and Lubbock lines is unknown.
 Historic aerial imagery shows that its grade existed in 1954 but the tracks did not.
 By 1996, the connecting tracks were in place.
 Historic aerial imagery that could further refine the installation timeframe within that 40 year span has not been located.